What is an ESA?

 When can I apply for an ESA?

-ESA applications can be completed online at any time!
+ESA applications can be completed online at any time, except in Q4!
 The scholarship, however, is awarded in four, quarterly disbursements:

 Q1: July 1 – September 30